Bokoffalexander/go_server_connect_postgres/README.md

 # go_server_to_db

 There web server.

-It gets url like 3vb.ru:7007/sql?book_id=1
+It gets url query.

-It connects to postgres
+It connects to postgres.

 It gives sql query result in browser.

-go to
+go to:
 3vb.ru:7007/sql?book_id=1

 Try to change book_id and see.